fastcodejava/schematodoc/README.md

 ```

 The generated documentation will be written in the console.

+**Note** :

+If the swagger document you are using has anchor variables and/or references them, the library will throw an exception.

+    x-a127-config:
+      abc: &ABC
+      xyz: &xyz

+    x-a127-services:
+      abc: *abc
+     cache-session: *xyz

 calling the module for json file:

     var key = 'User';